iotaledger/iota.js/packages/iota/docs/enums/ConflictReason.md

 • **invalidSignature**

-The unlock block signature is invalid.
+The unlock signature is invalid.

 ___